sdbit04/Sub_dir_size/README.md

 # Sub_dir_size
-Getting size of all directory under a given directory And report at into a .xlsx file
+Getting size of all directory under a given directory And create a report as .xlsx file